-Paul McCartney’s A Wedding Singer As He Belts Out Beatles Classic For Nephew’s Big Day, According To TMZ
+Paul McCartney Is A Wedding Singer As He Belts Out Beatles Classic For Nephew’s Big Day, According To ‘TMZ’

 Singer and songwriting legend Paul McCartney’s career took a strange and unexpected turn on June 16 when The Beatles legend turned into a wedding singer for his nephew’s nuptials with a performance that turned the sophisticated event on its head.

 McCartney, who turned 76 on June 18, grabbed the microphone and took over as the lead vocalist of the couple’s wedding band in a performance for about 300 guests at the Fresh Meadow Country Club in Long Island.
-The groom was from his wife Nancy Shevell’s side of the family, according to TMZ who obtained a video of the event.
+The groom was from his wife Nancy Shevell’s side of the family, according to TMZ, who obtained a video of the event.
 Shevell and McCartney have been married since 2011.

 McCartney’s song of choice?
 The Beatles classic from 1963, “I Saw Her Standing There” written by McCartney and his longtime collaborator and musical partner, John Lennon.
 Shevell’s family and friends seemed thrilled at the prospect of their own private concert with the music legend as they sang along and danced to the iconic tune.